NAB Foreign Currency Account - Onshore

 2.7 A joint account holder may only make a withdrawal on the terms of any authority to operate on the account.
 If NAB is notified of a dispute between joint account holders, NAB may require all joint account holders to sign any authority to operate the account.

 2.8 The liability of account holders under an account held in joint names is joint and several.
-This means each and all of the account holders are liable for the whole of any debit balance on the account.
+This mean each and all of the account holders are liable for the whole of any debit balance on the account.
+How is the operation of the account governed?

 2.9 Operation of the account is governed by an authority given by the account holder to NAB specifying who is authorised to operate the account.
 Provided that we have received notice of such authority in a manner recognised by NAB, each person you authorise to transact banking business on your behalf in respect of the account is able to: